 “We studied the market in depth, evaluated several different service providers and, ultimately, went with ServiceNow,” Wang says.
 “They proved themselves the most flexible and suited to our requirements.”

 “Airlines are unique in the sheer pace of change we have to keep up with,” he continues, mentioning the litany of stakeholders airlines must consider—everyone from passengers to airports to caterers.
 “We are both extremely complex and highly regulated, which pushes us to be more flexible and agile in meeting these demands,” he adds.

 The next chapter

-Looking ahead, Wang intends to continue to focus on instilling a digital culture across the organisation, ensuring staff have the “right mindset” when it comes to digitalisation.
-To that end, he doesn’t foresee SIA’s digitisation drive slowing in the slightest.
+Looking ahead, Wang intends to continue to focus on instilling a digital culture across the organization, ensuring staff have the “right mindset” when it comes to digitalization.
+To that end, he doesn’t foresee SIA’s digitization drive slowing in the slightest.

 “There’s so much unfinished work ahead of us, and so many ways we can continue to leverage technology to do better,” he says.

 ServiceNow will play a role in the next chapter of SIA’s digital evolution, Wang notes, as workflow and process automation form an increasingly vital foundation to the airline’s overall functioning.

 “In our change management processes, we want to remove as much friction as possible,” he sums.
 “ServiceNow’s solution has been integral to this process—making it as transparent and easy as possible for the user.”